tann9949/vCanteen-crowd-estimator-keras/README.md

 3. Clone this repository. `git clone https://github.com/tann9949/vCanteen-crowd-estimator.git`

 ## Predicting headcount with your images
-1. Launch jupyter notebook and open `Crowd Count MCNN_icanteen.ipynb`
+1. Launch jupyter notebook and open `Crowd Count MCNN_icanteen.ipynb`.
 2. **Change the `img_path` of every cell to be the PATH to your images.**
 3. **Change the `name` of the loaded image (see the line with `cv2.imread`).**
 4. Enjoy estimating the crowd.